apache/mynewt-site/docs/network/ble/nimble_setup.md

 ## Set up a NimBLE application

-This tutorial explains how to setup an application using the NimBLE stack.
+This tutorial explains how to set up an application using the NimBLE stack.
 The end result will be a framework that you can use to create your own BLE application using the nimble stack.

 This tutorial assumes that you have already installed the newt tool and are familiar with its concepts.